dialog-semiconductor/BLE_SDK6_examples/connectivity/svc_data_beacon/Readme.md

 - For the DA14585/586 getting started guide you can refer to this [link](http://lpccs-docs.dialog-semiconductor.com/da14585_getting_started/index.html).
 - For the DA14531 Getting started guide you can refer to this [link](https://www.dialog-semiconductor.com/da14531-getting-started).
+- For the DA14535 Getting started guide you can refer to this [link](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html).

 ### Compile & Run